Titles and Affiliations

 Impact

-Anti-estrogen therapy, also known as endocrine therapy, has dramatically improved outcomes in estrogen receptor (ER)-positive breast cancer, the most diagnosed form of the disease, but not uniformly in all racial groups.
+Anti-estrogen therapy, also known as endocrine therapy, has dramatically improved outcomes in estrogen receptor (ER)-positive breast cancer, the most diagnosed form of the disease.
 Despite the use of endocrine therapy, however, Black women still die at a disproportionately higher rate from ER-positive breast cancer.
 Research by Dr. Jones has confirmed that Black women have a different reaction to endocrine therapy.
 She has identified a gene named UBE2C, which is expressed significantly higher in Black compared to white women, as being associated with worse survival in ER-positive breast cancer.

 Progress Thus Far

-The African American Breast Cancer Epidemiology and Risk (AMBER) is a consortium of four studies established by the National Cancer Institute pools data and biological samples from Black women with breast cancer The focus of Dr. Jones’s Conquer Cancer research, supported by BCRF, is to use the data provided by the AMBER consortium to characterize the gene expression in tumors of Black women treated with endocrine therapy.
-This year, Dr. Jones established collaborative partnerships with AMBER Consortium members and designed a tissue collection protocol for City of Hope clinical sites.
+The African American Breast Cancer Epidemiology and Risk (AMBER) is a consortium of four studies established by the National Cancer Institute pools data and biological samples from Black women with breast cancer.
+The focus of Dr. Jones’s Conquer Cancer research, supported by BCRF, is to use the data provided by the AMBER consortium to characterize the gene expression in tumors of Black women treated with endocrine therapy.
+This year, Dr. Jones and her team identified several genes associated with poor outcomes in patients with ER-positive breast cancer and further stratified those genes into those associated with early vs late recurrence.
+Interestingly, UBE2C was identified as a gene associated with early recurrence, regardless of race or ethnicity.

 What’s next